Land Stewardship Project

 • email

-Beginning and prospective farmers are invited to apply to the 2024-2025 session of LSP’s Farm Beginnings, a training program that focuses on the goal setting, marketing, and financial skills needed to establish a successful farm business.
-The class will run from November 2024 through March 2025, with some additional educational opportunities to take place later in 2025.
-The 2024-2025 class will be hybrid with the majority of the class taking place virtually via Zoom and some in-person sessions in the Twin Cities, Minn., area.
+The class will run from December 2025 through March 2026.
+The 2025-2026 class will be hybrid with the majority of the class taking place virtually via Zoom and some in-person sessions in the Twin Cities, Minn., area.
 The cost of the class is $1,000, which covers up to two participants per farm.
 Partial scholarships are available and you can indicate your interest when you apply.

 Fresh Voices Podcast Series